dglmadras/dglmadras.github.io/index.md

 ### Support or Contact

 Having trouble with Pages?
-Please request your Lodge Information Officer for permission to access the learnings.
+Please send a mail to asksolomon@dglofmadras.org and request for permission to view the content.